sophienyaa/printkitty-sms-service/README.md

 ## What is this?

-This is a small service that you can run, either locally (if you've got a static IP/DDNS setup) or in the cloud to act as a SMS gateway for [printkitty.js](https://github.com/mickwheelz/printkitty.js).
+This is a small service that you can run, either locally (if you've got a static IP/DDNS setup) or in the cloud (e.g Heroku) to act as a SMS gateway for [printkitty.js](https://github.com/mickwheelz/printkitty.js).

 **TLDR;** your cat printer can now receive and print SMSs

 ## How does it work?

-It uses [twilio](https://www.twilio.com/) as a SMS gateway, [mongoDB](https://www.mongodb.com/) for storing the SMS and exposes a REST API that printkitty.js polls to handle the actual printing part.
+It uses [twilio](https://www.twilio.com/) as a SMS gateway, [MongoDB](https://www.mongodb.com/) for storing the SMS and exposes a REST API that printkitty.js polls to handle the actual printing part.

 TODO: Diagram